...

-Robin and I have found “Indigenous People” or “First Peoples” to be an imortant educational learning experience as we have traveled the globe.
-Growing up in America, I knew very little about Indigenous People other than what I might have learned about American Indians from “Cowboy and Indian” movies.
-Clearly, this was not providing a sound education about Indigenous People around the World, let alone in the Americas.
+Robin and I have found “Indigenous People” or “First Peoples” to be an important educational learning experience as we have traveled the globe.
+Growing up in America, we knew very little about Indigenous People other than what we might have learned about American Indians from “Cowboy and Indian” movies.
+Clearly, this was not providing a sound education about Indigenous Peoples around the World, let alone in the Americas.

-Traveling the world has taught us alot about first peoples.
-But, sadly it has only opened the book for us on learning about Indigenous People.
-This 700+ ebook published by the United Nations is providing additional education.
+Traveling the world has taught us a lot about First Peoples.
+But sadly, it has only opened the book for us to learn about Indigenous People.
+This 700+ eBook, published by the United Nations, offers additional educational resources.

-Another book that I am currently reading is “Guns, Germs and Steel” by Jared Diamond .
-As a well accomplished anthropologist, he does an excellent job of dispelling the myth that Indigenous People are not as smart as their “Conquistadors”.
+Another book that we recently read is “Guns, Germs, and Steel” by Jared Diamond.
+As a well-accomplished anthropologist, he does an excellent job of dispelling the myth that First Nations People are not as smart as their “Conquistadors”.

 Our Visits to Indigenous People Around the World